CCOG for AMT 108 Winter 2025

 Course Content (Themes, Concepts, Issues and Skills)

-Provide a comprehensive method for students to identify strengths and weaknesses in understanding of the General and Airframe curricula content prior to entrance into the workplace.
+This course is designed to provide a comprehensive method for students to identify strengths and weaknesses in understanding of the General content areas prior to entrance into the workplace.

 Objectives: